Formatting Text

 If you find font metrics confusing, you’re not the only one!
 In 2012, the Michigan Supreme Court heard Stand Up for Democracy v.
 Secretary of State, a case ultimately about a ballot referendum’s validity that centered on the definition of font size.
 The court decided (correctly) that font size is the size of the metal blocks that letters were carved from and not the size of the letters themselves.

-In the last chapter, the layout function looped over the text character-by-character and moved to the next line whenever we ran out of space.
+In Chapter 2, the layout function looped over the text character by character and moved to the next line whenever we ran out of space.
 That’s appropriate in Chinese, where each character more or less is a word.
 But in English you can’t move to the next line in the middle of a word.
 Instead, we need to lay out the text one word at a time:This code splits words on whitespace.
 It’ll thus break on Chinese, since there won’t be whitespace between words.
 Real browsers use language-dependent rules for laying out text, including for identifying word boundaries.

 def layout(text):